 One way to think of this is that an IRA is a type of a container, while a CD is an example of something you might put in that container.
 When you put money into that container, you are making a deal with the IRS: You won't withdraw it until you are 59 and 1/2 years old and they will give you a break on taxes.

-For traditional IRAs, any amount you put in that container can be deducted from that year's taxable income, and that amount plus anything you earn on it won't be taxed until you withdraw the money.
+For traditional IRAs, any amount you put in that container can be deducted from that year's taxable income, and that amount plus anything you earn based on the best IRA, CD rates won't be taxed until you withdraw the money.
 If it is a Roth IRA, you pay taxes on the contributed amount upfront, but you do not pay taxes on anything earned on that contribution.

 Once money is put into an IRA, it can be invested in a CD, stocks or many other types of financial instruments.
 You can change from one type of investment to another, as long as it stays within that IRA.
 That's why it's very important to specify that any investment changes should be made within the IRA.
 Since you are making your change within the same bank, this should be easily done, but be sure to confirm your instructions in writing.

+What is a rollover IRA?
 If you were transferring to a different bank, you'd have to start a new IRA, but as long as you document that the money is being directly transferred into the same type of IRA, there shouldn't be tax consequences.
-It gets a bit more complicated if you are switching from a traditional to a Roth IRA, and you would want to talk to an adviser about whether that makes sense for your situation.
+It gets a bit more complicated if you are switching from a traditional to a Roth IRA, and you should talk to an adviser about whether that makes sense for your situation.

 Get the best CD rates on the MoneyRates.com CD listings page.

 Got a financial question about saving, investing, or banking?
 MoneyRates.com invites you to submit your questions to its "Ask the Expert" feature.
 Just go to the MoneyRates.com home page and look for the "Ask the Expert" box on the lower left.